ecshreve/prod-slab/README.md

 In my setup I have all of this sitting behind a firewall, my router does not forward any ports, VLANs are set up to separate traffic from hosts in the lab and the rest of my home network, and the docker host only listens on its Tailscale address.
 There's also logging and alerting in place for unusual network activity, new device connections, etc.

+## TODO

+- [ ] Add Jaeger back in for tracing
+- [ ] Something wonky happening with the tailscale-state volume on down/up, does it need to be persistent? should it just be an ephemeral docker container / tailscale host?
+- [ ] Add backup synology host to tailnet
+- [ ] Backup volumes to vault2
+- [ ] Spin up second backup pihole somewhere?
+- [ ] Why can't I set up CNAMEs on the ubiquiti controller?
+- [ ] A daily metric snapshot email would be nice